-1.4.3.
+I.4.3.
 Training and Professional Development

 SPD strongly emphasizes the importance of continued education and development of professional skills.
 In addition to prescribing minimum skill sets and training requirements for procurement professionals through the Georgia Procurement Certification Program, SPD strongly encourages all procurement professionals to maximize opportunities for training courses hosted or recommended by SPD.
-SPD also encourages each individual to pursue membership, education, and/or certification opportunities provided by nationally recognized procurement organizations, such as the National Institute of Governmental Purchasing, the Institute for Supply Management, and the National Association of Educational Procurement.
+SPD also encourages each individual to pursue membership, education, and/or certification opportunities provided by nationally recognized procurement organizations, such as the National Procurement.
+Institute for Supply Management, and the National Association of Educational Procurement.